2024 Armed Forces Men's and Women's Basketball Championships

-Air Force Senior Airman Tiara Phillips puts up a shot during the 2024 Armed Forces Men’s and Women’s Basketball Championships held at the Smith Fitness Center at Fort Moore, Georgia from Oct.
-4, 2024.
+Marine Corps 1st Lt.
+Kaleigh D'Arcy looks to pass during the 2024 Armed Forces Men’s and Women’s Basketball Championships held at the Smith Fitness Center at Fort Moore, Georgia from Oct.
+6, 2024.
 (DoD photo by EJ Hersom)

 |Date Taken: